ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

   -H 'correlation-id: <correlation_ID>'
 ```
 {: codeblock}

+When using the `--ipv4` flag, the flag should come before the `-X` flag to avoid running into issues with the cURL request.
+{: important}

 ### Retrieving the private port for a ip whitelist policy enabled service instance
 {: #retrieve-ip-whitelist-port}